Anton495/graph-isomorphism/README.md

 |SRG(40,12,2,4)|378|0|78|164|136|35.97%|
 |SRG(65,32,15,16) some|496|no data|no data|no data|no data|—|

+For false positive pairs of graphs from the group SRG(40,12,2,4), the probability of obtaining a false positive result varies from 2.5% to 25%.

 ## CFI Graphs

 | Type | Total pairs | Inv1 | Inv2 | Inv3 | False positives | % false positives |